pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 ## See also

-- If you want to migrate from MySQL-compatible databases, such as Aurora MySQL and Amazon Relational Database Service (RDS), to TiDB Cloud, it is recommended to use [Data Migration](/tidb-cloud/migrate-from-mysql-using-data-migration.md).
+- If you want to migrate from MySQL-compatible databases, such as Aurora MySQL and Amazon Relational Database Service (RDS), to TiDB Cloud, it is recommended to use [Data Migration on TiDB Cloud](/tidb-cloud/migrate-from-mysql-using-data-migration.md).

 - If you want to migrate from Amazon RDS for Oracle to TiDB Cloud Serverless Tier Using AWS DMS, see [Migrate from Amazon RDS for Oracle to TiDB Cloud Serverless Tier Using AWS DMS](/tidb-cloud/migrate-from-oracle-using-aws-dms.md).